custyblak/Network_Forensics_Exercises/Cyberdefender/PsExec Hunt Challenge/Approach.md

 <h2>Question 7 </h2>
 <b>Now that we have a clearer picture of the attacker's activities on the compromised machine, it's important to identify any further lateral movement.
-What is the machine's hostname to which the attacker attempted to pivot within our network?</b><br />
+What is the machine's hostname to which the attacker attempted to pivot within our network?</b>My approach was to apply the "NetBIOS computer name" as a column and then observed when there is a change of name<br />
 <br>

 <p align="center">